sakasikai/blm-mll/source/CommandLineTools.md

   The feature extraction mode for input sequence which analogies with NLP, for example: bag of words (BOW).

-  Different from options in Single-label Learning scripts, `AF` mode and `Labeled-LDA` method of `TM` mode are unavaliable in blm-mll due to design.
+  Different from single-label learning, `AF` mode and `Labeled-LDA` method of `TM` mode are unavaliable in our system.

 - `-mll {BR,CC,LP,RakelD,RakelO,CLR,FP,RT,MLkNN,BRkNNaClassifier,BRkNNbClassifier,MLARAM}`

-  The multi-label learning algorithom for conducting multi-label learning tasks, for example: Binary Relevance (BR).
-See [Multi-label Learning Algorithms](#Multi-label Learning Algorithms) for more information.
+  The multi-label learning algorithom for conducting multi-label learning tasks.
+See section [Multi-label Learning Algorithms](#multi-label-learning-algorithms) for more information.

 - `-ml {SVM,RF,CNN,LSTM,GRU,Transformer,WeightedTransformer}`

-  The single-learning algorithm for constructing sub-predictors for the multi-label learning algorithom specified by `-mll` , for example: Support Vector Machine (SVM).
-This option is required only by multi-label learning algorithoms categoried as [Problem Transformation](#sequence-level problem).
-Pay attention to that different multi-label learning algorithom supports different set of sub-predictors, please refer to [multi-label learning algorithms in blm-mll](x).
-For more information about these single-learning algorithms, please refer to [blm manual](x).
+  The base single-label method for implementing multi-label algorithom specified by `-mll`.
+This option is required only by multi-label learning algorithoms categoried as [Problem Transformation methods](https://blm-mll.readthedocs.io/en/latest/Tutorial.html#problem-transformation).
+It is worth noting that different multi-label learning algorithom supports different set of sub-predictors.

 - `-seq_file SEQ_FILE`

-  The input sequence file in FASTA format.
+  The path of input sequence file (in FASTA format).

 - `-label_file LABEL_FILE`

-  The multi-label file corresponding to input sequence file in CSV format with a header.
-Each following line holds $q$ dimentional multi-label label of a specific sequence.
+  The path of multi-labels file (corresponding to input sequences) in CSV format with a header.
+Each line in the file holds $q$ dimentional label in one space.